hiisi-digital/ante/README.md

 }
 ```

 Most values have sensible defaults.
-The `license` field from your `deno.json` is
+The `license` field from your config file is
 used to derive `spdxLicense` and `licenseUrl` automatically.

 ### Configuration Options